GOP Montana win may be blip in Democrats’ anti-Trump hopes

 “Last night, I made a mistake.
 I took an action I can’t take back and I am not proud of what happened,” he said.

-Yet Gianforte’s single-digit win paled to President Donald Trump’s 20-point romp in Montana in November, a sign that Republicans will have to work hard to defend some of their most secure seats to maintain control of Congress.
+Yet Gianforte’s 6 percentage point win paled to President Donald Trump’s 20 percentage point romp in Montana in November, a sign that Republicans will have to work hard to defend some of their most secure seats to maintain control of Congress.

 Gianforte was cited for misdemeanor assault Wednesday night after witnesses said he slammed to the ground a reporter who was asking him questions about the Republican health care bill.
 A technology entrepreneur who was widely regarded among even Republican strategists as an imperfect candidate, Gianforte could be heard on an audio tape yelling at the reporter, Ben Jacobs of The Guardian.